Keeping groups of guests apart / keeping distance

 • For events of all kinds, the establishment does not have to record contact details if the organiser of the event assures that a guest list has been recorded.
 The organiser does not have to hand over the guest list to the operator.
 The establishment records the organiser's contact details.

-• The company provides a form for entering contact details.
+• The company provides a form / contact card or QR code for entering contact details.

 • The company will use the data exclusively for the stated purpose.

 • The company keeps the data for 14 days and destroys them completely after that.

 • The cantonal medical service may request the contact details if it deems it necessary.

 • The contact person for occupational safety (safety officer of the company) checks the implementation of the measures